In this article

-The Big Book: A member of the group will be chosen to read chapter 5, from The Big Book; a manual written by founder Bill W. Chapter 5 deals with the spiritual goal of AA.
+The Big Book: A member of the group will be chosen to read chapter 5 from The Big Book; a manual written by founder Bill W. Chapter 5 is titled "How it Works" and deals with the spiritual goal of AA.

 Introduction and acknowledgment: In this section, an AA group encourages new members and visitors to introduce themselves.
 It also allows time for acknowledgment of sobriety anniversaries.

 Organizational activities: AA groups go over events that concern either the group or AA as a whole.